Langery/JavaScript-Grocery-shop/Bootstrap_file/ReadMe.md

 ## Bootstrap

-  The text is about Mobile terminal. <br />
+The text is about Mobile terminal.

 It is about some web-page adaptation.